Welcome to Snohomish Hate Free

 John Fugelsang has a unique background, which has provided him a sharp understanding of the ways some fundamentalist and evangelical churches contort Christian teaching.
 How to spot deception and warped teaching is his key message.
 His intended audience are readers who are not particularly religious.
 This book is to help folks strengthen their BS filters.
 He offers this book for your arsenal.
 In his work life John Fugelsang is a comedian; “Separation of Church and Hate” is amusing, educational and a quick read.

 A more harrowing read is “A Well-Trained Wife” by Tia Levings.
-Tia Levings was a member of Doug Wilson’s Moscow based Christ Church.
+Tia Levings was a member of an affiliated member church of Doug Wilson‘s Moscow based Christ Church.
 While folks may not see the local relevance of a ultra conservative church in a small college town in Idaho, understand Doug Wilson has helped establish the CREC (Communion of Reformed Evangelical Churches) which has seeded several churches in our immediate area (Bothell, Woodinville, Lynnwood, Mt.
 Vernon), Pete Hegseth is a member of a CREC church in Tennessee.
 Tia Levings provides a first person narrative of CREC teachings and how they play out in members lives, and now political world.

 Christian Nationalism and the New Apostolic Reformation distinctions; and how to identify adherent churches in the wild.
 And what it means for you.